scardine/mailchimp-gardening/README.md

 My name is [Paulo Scardine][1] and I work at [Xtend][2] in Brazil (so excuse my lame English, my native idiom is Portuguese).

-I manage big websites using Python for a living.
+I manage big websites and huge email lists for a living.

    [1]: mailto:paulo@xtend.com.br
    [2]: http://xtend.com.br/